 If you’re like Sara, what you need to know is that this isn’t depression but rather a time of transition, and extra rest, accepting help from others and reaching out to others – even if just to vent – through chatting, email or whatever works for you, is a healthy strategy.
 Share your feelings and ask for support, advice and information.

-Could you have it?
+Could you have postpartum depression?

 If you answer yes to any of the following questions, talk to your healthcare provider about whether you may be developing more than the baby blues.
 Are you or have you: